On the 14th of April 2014 I flew out to San Diego to begin my first long distance hike

 After being plastered up I spent several days sat at home watching day time telly, and was beginning to go stir crazy.

-To escape I caught the bus to my mums for a change of scenery and whilst there I was going through a pile of Sunday magazines when I came across an article in the Sunday Mail’s “You magazine” about a lady called Cheryl Strayed.
+To escape I caught the bus to my mums, for a change of scenery.
+Whilst there I flicked through a Sunday magazine.
+And was fascinated by an article in the Sunday Mail’s “You magazine” about a lady called Cheryl Strayed.

 This book has since been made into a film starring Reese Witherspoon

-I think it’s a great story backdropped with the PCT’s amazing and breathtaking
+I think it’s a great story with the PCT’s amazing and breathtaking backdrop.

 Thank you Cheryl Strayed